An international working team consisting of ISS partners is studying the NASA-proposed “Gateway”; a cis-lunar platform concept.

 LUNAR SURFACE EXPLORATION

 The Moon has only one-sixth the gravity of the Earth.
-Its terrain is full of craters, cliffs, and hills, and it is an ultrahigh vacuum environment exposed to high levels radiation and extreme temperatures.
+The lunar terrain is full of craters, cliffs, and hills, and the environment is an ultrahigh vacuum exposed to high levels radiation and extreme temperatures.

 Realizing broad human lunar surface exploration will require a pressurized rover capable of exploring over 10,000 km in that severe environment.

 The following are our goals for the early 2030s:

 Conduct a mission (42 Earth days; 2 lunar days, 1 lunar night)

 WITH THE INDUSTRY

 JAXA promotes collaboration with enterprises for sustainable lunar exploration.
 We also promote collaborations outside of space exploration by utilizing our Space Exploration Innovation Hub, which aims to encourage research and development among different types of businesses, and J-SPARC, which aims to create new private businesses.